Alarm.com is building drones to monitor your home inside and out

 The idea is that if you hear something go bump in the night, you can just grab your smartphone and watch a live video stream of what’s happening because your drone has automatically gone to check things out.

-Lots of companies— like Y Combinator graduates Sunflower Labs, Eighty Nine Robotics in Chicago, Secom Co. in Japan, and drone behemoths DJI— offer drones or drone-based services that can monitor the perimeter of a home or commercial site from on high.
+Lots of companies — like Y Combinator graduates Sunflower Labs, Eighty Nine Robotics in Chicago, Secom Co. in Japan and drone behemoth DJI — offer drones or drone-based services that can monitor the perimeter of a home or commercial site from on high.
 But most aren’t building them to fly indoors.

 Alarm.com is developing a system that enables drones to fly wherever unusual people or activities are detected, inside or outdoors, according to Chief Product Officer Dan Kerzner.